quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Germline mutator alleles are difficult to detect for a number of reasons, including the fidelity of germline genome replication and the effects of selection on mutators.
 On average, humans are born with 70 to 100 single-nucleotide *de novo* germline mutations per diploid genome [@PMID:28959963;@PMID:31549960]; in mice, that number is closer to 20 or 30 [@PMID:31492841].
 Due to the low baseline germline mutation rate in many mammals, it can be challenging to ascertain sequencing data from enough haplotypes to reliably detect those with significantly elevated *de novo* mutation counts.
-Moreover, in a population of sufficiently large $N_e$ (effective population size), large-effect mutator alleles will likely be efficiently purged by negative selection.
+Moreover, in a population of sufficiently large $N_e$ (effective population size), large-effect mutator alleles will likely be purged by negative selection.
 The estimated selection coefficient on a mutator allele is approximately $2s \Delta U$ [@PMID:27739533], where $s$ is the mean selective coefficient on a new deleterious mutation and $\Delta U$ is the excess number of deleterious mutations caused by the mutator allele; the product of $s$ and $\Delta U$ is multiplied by $2$ to account for the average number of generations for which mutator is linked to the excess mutations it causes.

 Compared to haplotypes that harbor wild-type alleles at a particular locus, those with mutator alleles will likely carry an excess of total germline mutations.
 Indeed, candidate germline mutator loci have been discovered in human genomes by identifying haplotypes with significantly more derived alleles than the population mean [@PMID:28095480].
-However, protein-coding genes involved in DNA replication and repair often recognize particular sequence motifs or excise lesions at specific nucleotides [@PMID:32619789].
-Thus, we might also expect the spectrum of de novo mutations &mdash; that is, the frequency of each individual mutation type &mdash; to differ between genomes that carry either a mutator or wild-type allele at a given locus.
+However, protein-coding genes involved in DNA replication and repair often recognize particular sequence motifs or excise lesions at specific nucleotides [@PMID:32619789], so we might also expect the *spectrum* of de novo mutations to differ between genomes that carry either a mutator or wild-type allele at a given locus.
 Mutation spectra are usually defined in terms of $k$-mer nucleotide context [@PMID:32619789]; the 1-mer mutation spectrum, for example, consists of 6 mutation types after collapsing by strand complement (C>T, C>A, C>G, A>T, A>C, A>G), while the 3-mer mutation spectrum contains 96 (each of the 1-mer mutations partitioned by trinucleotide context).

 A straightforward approach to discover alleles that affect elements of the mutation spectrum might involve comparing the rates of individual $k$-mer mutation types between groups of haplotypes at a set of candidate loci (e.g., via quantitative trait locus mapping).